 This program has rolling admissions--in order to ensure timely processing we recommend submitting your application by August 1 for fall admission, December 1 for spring admission, and May 1 for summer admission.
 While we will continue to accept applications and materials after these dates, we cannot guarantee that your application will be reviewed in time for the start of classes.

-A baccalaureate degree from an accredited college or university.
+A baccalaureate degree from a regionally accredited college or university*.
 A minimum undergraduate GPA of 3.00 is required for full admission and 2.75 for conditional admission to the program.
 All GPA calculations are made based on the last 60 credits of undergraduate and post-baccalaureate study.

 One or more of the following: